Stop inciting people against colleagues who perform for politicians - Akosua Adjepong fumes

 An unhappy Akosua Agyepong, who said she suffered a similar thing after she performed for the late former president, Flt.
 Lt.
 Jerry John Rawlings, with her song, Esiwa, called for a stop to that practice.

 Akosua Agyepong was speaking to GhanaWeb TV on her experiences with the late former president, Flt.
 Lt.
-Jerry John Rawlings, whom she became close to in the last few years.
+Jerry John Rawlings, who she became close to in the last few years.

 Rawlings died at the age of 73 at the Korle Bu Teaching Hospital from where he was on admission for a short illness, on November 12, 2020.
 He was buried in Accra at the new Military Cemetary on January 27, 2021.